genericaylo/submission/README.md

   (!NA) (!NA) (!NA) (!DONE)))
 ```

 When looking at the plan we discard all the (!NA) actions, which simply signify optional actions (e.g. key creation and exchange, encryption, etc.) that were not chosen.
-What remains is a simple email action of the invoice from the supplier to the contrctor, without any security steps.
+What remains is a simple email action of the invoice from the supplier to the contractor, without any security steps.
 Note also the CPU time and inferences it takes to generate the plan, to compare with the examples that follow.

 ### Case 2 – Invoice confidential.